Artboomy/japanese-vocabulary-extractor/README.md

 - For manga, provide a folder containing the images.
 - For other types, provide the file or a folder with multiple files.
 Use quotation marks if the path has spaces.

-This will create a `vocab.csv` file with all the words found.
+This will create a `vocab_all.csv` file with all the words found.

 ## Options